Anand0295/YODAVI/README.md

 ## 🎯 Overview

-AI Vision Pro is a cutting-edge object detection platform that combines the power of YOLOv11 with a sleek, professional web interface.
+YODAVI is a cutting-edge object detection platform that combines the power of YOLOv11 with a sleek, professional web interface.
 Originally designed for MIT computer vision coursework, it has evolved into a comprehensive solution for real-time object detection and analysis.

 ### 🌟 Key Highlights